Top 20 Betting Sites for The Masters 2025

 25-year-old Swede Ludvig Aberg is also backed for a high finish having hit form at the right time, while Colin Morikawa rounds off the top five favourites, with golf betting sites offering 16/1 on the American winning the Green Jacket.

-Elsewhere, the American quartet of Xander Schauffele, Brooks Koepka, Jordan Spieth and Bryson DeChambeau range from 19/1 to 33/1 (Spieth) on win-only markets.
+Elsewhere, the American quartet of Xander Schauffele, Brooks Koepka, Jordan Spieth and Bryson DeChambeau range from 19/1 to 35/1 on win-only markets.

-Nevertheless, there are plenty of other relevant markets that punters can wager on, including Top 5 and Top 10.
-For example, Scheffler is offered around 23/20 for a top-five finish and 20/35 for a top-10.

 Several players could provide value on each-way bets too.
-Placing an E/W bet is essentially wagering twice – once on that player to win, and once on them to place in the top positions (with the threshold set by the betting site).
+Placing an E/W bet is essentially wagering twice – once on that player to win, and once on them to place in the top positions.

+The Bet365 Masters offer is the best on the market, paying out for the top 12 places at the event with odds of 1/5 of the outright price.
+There are several contenders that could fit the bill, including longshot options.

-Though Masters betting tips are always handy, there may be some longshots who are worth considering for the Green Jacket.
-Past years have seen winners emerge from nowhere, from Danny Willett in 2016 to Trevor Immelman in 2008.
+Though Masters betting tips are always handy, there could be outsiders who are worth considering for the Green Jacket.
+Danny Willett’s rise in 2016 is a notable standout along with Trevor Immelman’s triumph in 2008.

-Joaquin Neimann has been performing well on the LIV Tour and is at 27/1 at the moment, while home-favourites such as Max Homa and Will Zalatoris could finally deliver on their talent – the Americans are priced at 150/1 and 40/1 respectively.
+Joaquin Neimann has been performing well on the LIV Tour and is a best-price 35/1, while home-favourite Will Zalatoris could be one to watch at 60/1 with three top-10 finishes out of his three Masters appearances.

 Responsible gambling